stepbrobd/sora/README.md

 ## Legal

-**_Sora is not intended for piracy.
-The Sora project does not endorse or support any form of piracy._**
+**Sora is a media player that does not host or provide any content.
+Users are responsible for providing their own content.**

+### User Responsibility
+- Users must ensure they have legal rights to any content they use
+- Users are responsible for complying with all applicable laws
+- Users must respect copyright and intellectual property rights

 ### No Liability

-The developer(s) of this software assume no liability for damages, legal claims, or other issues arising from the use or misuse of this software or any third-party modules.
-Users bear full responsibility for their actions.
-Use of this software and its modules is at your own risk.
+The developers assume no responsibility for user actions or content.
+This software is provided "as-is" without warranties.
+Users bear full responsibility for their use of the software and any modules.

-### Third-Party Websites and Intellectual Property

-This software is not affiliated with or endorsed by any third-party entities.
-Any references to third-party sites in user-generated modules do not imply endorsement.
-Users are responsible for ensuring their scraping activities comply with the terms of service and intellectual property rights of the sites they interact with.

-### DMCA
+### Modules

-The developer(s) are not responsible for the misuse of any content inside or outside the app and shall not be held liable for the dissemination of any content within the app.
-Any violations should be reported to the source website or module creator.
-The developer bears no legal responsibility for any module used within the app.
+Sora does not include any modules.
+Third-party modules are the responsibility of their creators, not the Sora developers.